openhackathons-org/gpubootcamp/hpc/nways/README.md

 `jupyter-lab --ip 0.0.0.0 --port 8888 --no-browser --allow-root`

-Once inside the container, open the jupyter notebook in browser: http://localhost:8888, and start the lab by clicking on the `START_nways.ipynb` notebook.
+Once inside the container, open the jupyter lab in browser: http://localhost:8888, and start the lab by clicking on the `START_nways.ipynb` notebook.

 ### Singularity Container